dashcommunity/guides/submit_proposal_to_network.md

 8. Hit enter to submit your proposal
 9. Continue with steps 10 through 13 at dashcentral
   * one option for step 12 would be to include the Overview section on dashcentral, and then include a link to your full proposal hosted here at Dash Commmunity

+### Market your Proposal

+1. Post a link to your proposal at:
+  * the dash forum
+  * the dashpay subreddit
+  * slack channels
+2. Answer questions and concerns from community